Research Interests

 quartic surface of endpoints of segments from a point with equally long central images

 B. Odehnal.
-Central Projections and Distances.
+Distances and Central Projections.
 KoG 18 (2014), 28-35.

 Consider a central projection κ with center O from projectively extended Euclidean three-space onto some plane π.
 The set of all endpoints Q of line segments PQ starting at a certain point P with equally long central images, i.e., dist(P,Q)=dist(κ(P),κ(Q)) form a quartic surface with two conical nodes and a double line at infinity.
 The quartic surface carries a one-parameter family of circles, three real lines, and two pairs of isotropic lines.